-Completed in Fall 2002, the AIM Trading Room provides facilities expressly for the managers of the MBA Investment Fund.
+Completed in fall 2002, the AIM Trading Room provides dedicated facilities for the managers of the MBA Investment Fund.
 A generous endowment from AIM Management Group made this renovation possible.
-The purpose was to replicate a Wall Street trading room and provide all the tools and research capabilities that are typically available to Wall Street investment analysts to the Student Managers.
-Having these dedicated facilities not only enhances the learning opportunities for the
+It replicates a Wall Street trading room, and provides Student Managers all the tools and research capabilities typically available to Wall Street investment analysts.

-The EDS Financial Trading and Technology Center is a state-of-the-art trading, research, and teaching facility in the McCombs School of Business at The University of Texas at Austin.
-The goal of the Center is to help students, faculty, and executives better understand the growing flow of financial data that affects markets as well as to enable them to participate in the development of new applications of information technology to finance.
-The Center also serves as a laboratory for the creation of innovative teaching techniques applied to all levels of education using the cutting-edge audio-visual and distance learning systems that are integrated into the three-room, 3,000 square-foot complex.
-EDS, numerous corporate partners, and Center Trustees from the financial industry joined together to support a unique educational facility not found on other university campuses.
+The Financial Trading and Technology Center is a state-of-the-art trading, research, and teaching facility in the McCombs School of Business at The University of Texas at Austin.
+The Center's goal is helping students, faculty, and executives better understand the growing flow of financial data that affects markets.
+It enables them to participate in the development of new applications of information technology to finance.
+The Center is a laboratory for the creation of innovative teaching techniques applied to all levels of education.
+It uses cutting-edge audio-visual and distance learning systems integrated into a three-room, 3,000 square-foot complex.
+EDS, many corporate partners, and Center Trustees from the financial industry joined together to support a unique educational facility other university campuses don't have.

-Under the leadership of Dr. George W. Gau, founding director (inception to January 2000) and Dean of the McCombs School of Business, faculty and students have access to real-time data feeds from leading providers of financial information: Bloomberg, Bridge/Telerate, and Reuters.
-These data flows can be used by undergraduate and graduate students in a wide variety of classes ranging from finance classes on portfolio management to information impact management courses on the financial applications of information technology.
-The Center is similar to a flight simulator, enabling instructors to create simulated trading exercises that help students prepare for "flying", the actual analysis and trading of securities in financial and commodity markets.
-Further, it surpasses simulation in having a group of students actually manage a real $13 million investment fund, The MBA Investment Fund, L.L.C., in the Center's Trading Room.
-The Center also supports teaching and research in areas such as advanced financial modeling and financial risk management.
+The work of founder director (and former Dean of the McCombs School of Business) Dr. George W. Gau helped give faculty and students access to real-time data feeds from leading providers of financial information like Bloomberg, FactSet, Morningstar, Capital IQ.
+Undergraduate and graduate students can use the data gathered in a wide variety of courses like finance classes on portfolio management to information impact management courses on the financial applications of information technology.
+The Center is similar to a flight simulator.
+It enables instructors to create simulated trading exercises to help students prepare for "flying," the actual analysis and trading of securities in financial and commodity markets.
+But it's much more than a simulation.
+A group of students in the Center's Trading Room actually manage a real $13 million investment fund, The MBA Investment Fund, L.L.C.
+The Center supports teaching and research in areas like advanced financial modeling and financial risk management.

-Through its technologically sophisticated classroom, faculty can adapt their pedagogy to the latest educational tools including an interactive touch screen blackboard (SMART Board) and a high-resolution video projector.
-There is truly a revolution underway in the application of technology to the classroom and the Center serves as a test-bed for the implementation of new technology at all levels of education.
-The Center can originate and receive long distance learning and, with its video teleconferencing capability and its access to satellite up and downlinks, the Center dramatically reduces the distance between Austin and New York, as well as locations as diverse as Sao Paulo, London, and Tokyo in the sending and receiving of educational services.
+The classroom is technologically sophisticated, and faculty can adapt their teaching methods to the latest educational tools.
+There is a real revolution going on in the application of technology to the classroom, and the Center serves as a test-bed for the implementation of new technology at all levels of education.
+The Center can facilitate long-distance learning and, with its high-definition video teleconferencing capability, the Center dramatically reduces the distance between Austin and New York, and other locations as diverse as Sao Paulo, London, and Tokyo.